PKHarsimran/PKHarsimranOldGithubPages/_posts/2023-09-08-Cortex Agent Updates with Python Automation.md

 Upon execution, the script generates a log file for tracking its activities.
 It also produces a `hash.txt` file, serving as a reference point for future comparisons.
 This way, we can easily identify if an update has occurred on the Cortex agent.

+### Get the Script

+The script is publicly available on GitHub for anyone interested in taking a closer look or contributing.
+Here's the link: [Cortex Version Site Tracker on GitHub](https://github.com/PKHarsimran/CortexVerSiteTracker)

 ### What’s Next: Jira Integration

 The next step is integrating Jira to receive automated alerts.
 This will not only streamline our workflow but also create a centralized platform for all team members to stay updated.